Frisian Islands: Uninhabited

 The names of all these places suggest this is the transition area between island and shoal (plaat in Dutch).
-Noorderhaaks, Rottumerplaat and Rottumeroog are generally considered to be islands, the others are considered to be sandbars and disappear from time to time into the waves.
+Noorderhaaks, Griend, Rottumerplaat and Rottumeroog are generally considered to be islands, the others are considered to be sandbars and disappear from time to time into the waves.
 The former island of Wieringen can be found at the top of North Holland, against the Afsluitdijk.